Girevoy Sport (Kettlebell Sport or abbreviated GS) is a combination of strength-endurance, efficiency of motion, and mental toughness.

 during the early 20th century but continued a long tradition of development in Eastern Europe and was formalized as a sport in Russia in 1948.

-rural youth, workers, the Soviet Army, and the Soviet Navy.
-The competition model kettlebell was developed in the 1960's and by 1974 GS had
+among rural youth, workers, the Soviet Army, and the Soviet Navy.
+The competition model kettlebell was developed in the 1960's and by 1974

-been declared an ethnic sport of Russia.
-The first official championship was held in 1985 and the prestigious title Master of Sports of the Soviet
+GS had been declared an ethnic sport of Russia.
+The first official championship was held in 1985 and the prestigious title Master of Sports of

 The kettlebell was re-popularized in the US at the turn of the century by Pavel Tsatsouline, soon followed by the introduction of Girevoy Sport by